KNJ/cloz/README.md

 console.log(miki_clone.get('hair')); // => "black" (referred to miki)
 ```

-You shoud **not** deep-nested cloz (3 level or more) becase that can unexpectedly affect the base object as below.
+You shoud **not** create deep-nested cloz (3 level or more) becase that can unexpectedly affect the base object as below.

 ```js
 var dog = cloz(mammal, {